Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Slingtown Espresso

-With speciality coffee and wonderful food, Slingtown Espresso is a great place to lounge with your pooch.
+With specialty coffee and wonderful food, Slingtown Espresso is a great place to lounge with your pooch.
 Get in through the back entrance to bring your dog into the cafe's outdoor courtyard.

 Where: 3 Beaumont St, Islington